Frequent Issues Related to QI:

 - when the risks from the intervention to participants are greater than minimal

-Worksheet for Assessing Whether a QI Activity is Also Research
+Worksheets for Assessing Whether a QI Activity is Also Research

 Why doesn't the IRB review all QI activities?